Constraints on symplectic quasi-states: Introduction and results

 where $\Lip_1(X,d)$ is the collection of Lipschitz functions on $X$ with Lipschitz constant at most $1$.
 In the same paper, Corollary 1.14 states that the $W_1$-distance between any Entov--Polterovich symplectic quasi-state on $M=\C P^n$ or $M=S^2\times S^2$ and the collection of Aarnes quasi-states on $M$ is positive.

 Returning to Theorem \ref{thm:Polterovich_restriction}, if we allow two of the three points $a_i,b_i,c_i$ to coincide, say, $x_i=a_i=b_i$ for $i=1,2$, then the corresponding Aarnes quasi-states are the delta-measures at $x_i$, thanks to Corollary \ref{cor:Aarnes_delta}, and they, of course, \emph{can} be obtained by projecting a symplectic quasi-state on $S^2\times S^2$, namely the delta-measure at $(x_1,x_2)$.
 This hints at the existence of a quantitative constraint for a symplectic quasi-state $\zeta$ on $S^2\times S^2$, namely that the $W_1$-distance from its projections $\pi_{i*}\zeta$ to such three-point Aarnes quasi-states should be governed by the $W_1$-distance from the Aarnes quasi-states to the collection of delta-measures.
-In an unpublished work we prove just that.
-To formulate the result, let $\cS(M,\omega)$ and $\Delta(X)$ stand for the collections of symplectic quasi-states on $(M,\omega)$ and of delta-measures on $X$, respectively.
+This is indeed the case, as is illustrated by the following result, which will appear in \cite{Dickstein_PhD_2025}.
+To formulate it, let $\cS(M,\omega)$ and $\Delta(X)$ stand for the collections of symplectic quasi-states on $(M,\omega)$ and of delta-measures on $X$, respectively.
 Also, let $\cT(S^2)$ be the collection of Aarnes quasi-states on $S^2$ obtained from measures of the form $\frac13(\delta_a+\delta_b+\delta_c)$ for three pairwise distinct points $a,b,c \in S^2$.
 Then we have \begin{thm}

 \end{thm}

 Let us relate this discussion to our main result, Theorem \ref{thm:main_result}.
 It says that the intersection of the collections of Aarnes quasi-states and of symplectic quasi-states on a closed connected symplectic manifold $M$ with $H^1(M;\Z)=0$ and $\dim M\geq 4$ consists exactly of delta-measures.
 It would be interesting to prove a quantitative result of this sort.
 We propose the following \begin{conj} Endow $M$ with a metric inducing its topology.
 Then there exists a neighborhood $\cU$ of the set of delta-measures in the space of quasi-states on $M$, and a constant $c \in (0,1]$ such that for any Aarnes quasi-state $\zeta \in \cU$ we have